22fnp/payload_control_board_2026/README.md

 ## GitHub Workflow

-Open the terminal.
+Ensure you have cloned the repository and open the terminal.

+Change the active directory to that of the local repository.
+`cd payload_control_board_2026`

-After cloning the repository, use status to check branch and changes `git status`
+Use status to check branch and changes
+`git status`

 Pull to update changes locally